OpenZeppelin/compound-assets-listing/Risks.md

 ## Security

 - **Codebase bug**: smart contract bugs that might be exploited.
-For this reason Compound codebase went to [several round of audits](https://compound.finance/docs/security)
+For this reason Compound battle-tested codebase went to [several round of audits](https://compound.finance/docs/security).

 - **External integrations failures**: Currently Compound depends on Uniswap v3 TWAP and Chainlink oracles integrations.
-Oracle manipulations can lead to price manipulations as described below.
-The `UniswapAnchoredView` contract enforce price swings to not be bigger than the `anchor` established mitigating partially the issue.
+Oracle manipulations can lead to price manipulations as described in market's risk section.
+The `UniswapAnchoredView` contract enforces price swings to not be bigger than the `anchor` established, mitigating the issue.
 The contract also stores a fallback mechanism to Uniswap v3 TWAP prices whenever price reporters become unreliable, and this might mitigate the issue assuming that:
     - Proper monitoring solutions are setup to detect any downtime on reporters as soon as possible.
     - Admin actions are taken to activate fallback mechanism on oracle and that the corresponding Uniswap v3 pool has enough liquidity to avoid pool liquidity manipulations.

 ## Governance

 - **Wrong governance actions**: A proposal containing dangerous transactions is executed.
 Like oversized COMP distribution issue.
-OpenZeppelin newborn relationship with Compound was born out of the necessity to avoid having proposals undermining the protocol itself being voted and executed.
+OpenZeppelin newborn relationship with Compound was set up out of the necessity to avoid having proposals undermining the protocol itself, being voted and executed.

-- **Governance attacks**: Concentration of big quantities of COMP (relative to thresholds and quorum paramters that might be present on Governance contract) through loans/buy in few wallets that might defeat governance itself.
-Potential but unrealistic, no examples have been found of such an attack.
+- **Governance attacks**: Concentration of big quantities of COMP (relative to thresholds and quorum parameters that might be present in the governance contracts) through loans/buy in few wallets that might defeat governance itself.
+This is a potential but unrealistic risk, as no concrete examples have been found.

 ## Market